 Other Prohibited and Restricted Weapons

-Aside from brass knuckles, the Penal Code also bans Texas residents from possessing the following weapons:
+According to the guidelines of set forth for firearms in Perth, aside from brass knuckles, the Penal Code also bans residents from possessing the following weapons:

 - armor-piercing ammunition;